Overview

 Is Headstand good for Kapha dosha?

-Headstand is indicated when Kapha imbalance manifests primarily as mental and upper body congestion — the heavy-headed morning fog that persists well past the first hour of waking, chronic sinus fullness that no amount of steam or neti pot practice fully resolves, and the cognitive slowness that mak
+Hatha sources describe Headstand as opening for the pattern where Kapha imbalance manifests primarily as mental and upper body congestion — the heavy-headed morning fog that persists well past the first hour of waking, chronic sinus fullness that no amount of steam or neti pot practice fully resolve

 How does Headstand affect Kapha dosha?